jr101dallas/jr101dallas.github.io/docs/index.md

 * Move useful links from Welcome to Jekyll into readme for breadcrumb
 * Implement the posts page from the Jekyll docs
 * Mess about with ```--future``` and ```--drafts``` arguments.
-* Fiddle with layout for posts not showing author
+* TODO: Fiddle with layout for posts not showing author
+* TODO: Troubleshoot local render difference from github render, missing navbar

 [First Post](/jekyll/restarting/2021/09/12/following-breadcrumbs.html)
 [Copyright](/LICENSE.html)